bjcosta/landscaping/pond/README.md

 * Optimized for pond volume and filtration
 * Steep tall walls, deep pond, few if any planting shelves, often using concrete (walls or collar) to prevent wall collapse
 * No loose rocks on the bottom
-* Use a bottom drain + some form of mechanical filtration often a seive and/or settling tank like swirl, radial flow etc
+* Use a bottom drain and some form of mechanical filtration often a seive and/or settling tank like swirl, radial flow etc
 * Use a skimmer for surface filtration almost exclusively
 * Often external bio-filtration
 * Sometimes extra complex filtration and pumps (Including UV, bead, tumblers etc)